tanham/tanham.github.io/_posts/2016-07-18-code-goals.markdown

 Category: Code
 ---

 I wanted to create a public record my goals and learning strategy to hold myself accountable and to share more of my journey.
-I don't know if this is the most effective way of learning but it's my way.
 To help measure my progress I will keep this page active by adding links to my code and sharing adjustments that I make.
 Here are the 5 things that I am focusing on over the next three months:

 ### Building stuff